mattwar/Dumbo/src/Dumbo/Strategies.md

     This type union is implemented with an existing type like OneOf<T1, T2>.

-    It depends on the implementation of an existing type.
+    It depends on the implementation of the existing type.
-    It's impementation cannot vary due to member types.
+    It cannot be optimized for specific member types.
     It may be limited to the number of member types that can be included in the union.
     It is undefined when assigned from default.
     It cannot be matched from object or generic.